adsk-ui/idiomatic.js/readme.md

 3. <a name='type'>Type Checking (Courtesy jQuery Core Style Guidelines)</a>

-Please use the type checking methods provided by Underscore.
+Please use the type checking methods provided by [http://underscorejs.org/](Underscore).

     A. Actual Types